English (UK)

 Good Example

-Personable British Airways flight attendant with 3+ years on international crew with major routes from Heathrow Airport.
+Personable British Airways cabin crew professional with 3+ years on international crew with major routes from Heathrow Airport.
 Achieved region-high passenger friendliness reviews according to exit surveys (99.76%).

 Bad Example